-You can preview what each does by hovering your mouse cursor over each one.
-When you find one you want to use, click and drag it to the timeline and drop it on the text or clip you want to animate.
+You can preview what each Behavior does by hovering your cursor over them.
+When you find one you want to use, click and drag it to the Timeline and drop it on the text or clip you want to animate.
+Simple!

-When you add your text to the timeline, it will appear suddenly and disappear just as suddenly when its time is up.
-Transitions help soften this and add some style and elegance to how your text appears on the screen.
+When you add your text to the Timeline, it will appear suddenly and disappear just as suddenly when its time is up.
+Transitions help soften this and add elegance to how your text appears on the screen.

-Select Transitions from the menu to see the available transitions.
+To add a transition, click on the Transitions tab in the menu to see the available transitions.
 Just like Behaviors, you can hover over each one to see what it looks like in action.

-When you find one you like, drag and drop it onto your text on the timeline.
-Transitions can be applied to both ends of a clip at once or to the beginning and end individually.
+When you find a transition you like, drag and drop it onto your text on the Timeline.
+Transitions can be applied to both ends of a clip at once, or separately.

-My favorite transition is Fade.
-It’s subtle and does a nice job of softening the appearance and disappearance of your text.
+One of our favorite transitions is Fade.
+It’s subtle and does a nice job of softening the appearance and disappearance of your text without distracting the viewer.

-A word of caution: Whatever transition you choose, use the same one for all transitions throughout your video.
-Using different Transitions can give your video an amateur or unpolished look.
+Whatever transition you choose, we’d suggest using the same one throughout your video.
+Using different transitions can give your video an amateur or unpolished look.

 Lower thirds from TechSmith Assets for Camtasia

-Camtasia comes bundled with a cool selection of free assets, such as intros and outros, music, icons, and more.
+Camtasia comes bundled with a cool selection of free assets, such as intros and outros, music, icons, and loads more.

-But Camtasia also comes with a nice selection of lower thirds.
+As well as the usual assets, Camtasia also comes with a nice selection of lower thirds.
 Also called chyrons, these are the combinations of text and graphics often used to identify people speaking on screen.
-If you’ve ever watched a TV news broadcast, you’ve seen a lower third.
+If you’ve ever watched a TV news broadcast, then you’ll have seen a lower third in action.

-While you can certainly use plain text for this, using one of these from TechSmith Assets will add style to your video.
+While you can certainly use plain text instead of a lower third, using one of these from the vast TechSmith Assets Library will add style and finesse to your video.